 There is quite arguably nothing worse than a broken heart.
-Whether you suffer from the loss of someone you love through breakup or through death, you might be asking how to get over a heartbreak.
-Unfortunately, I wish I had the magic wand, but I don’t.
+Whether you suffer from the loss of someone you love through a breakup or through death, you might be asking how to get over a heartbreak.
+Everyone wishes that they had a magic wand, but they don’t.

 When you have a broken heart, it feels like you can’t breathe or sometimes like you wish you weren’t breathing anymore.

 Getting your heart broken will always be one of the most challenging life experiences in the world.
 It’s one of the most excruciating pains you will ever have to endure.

 By learning how to deal with heartbreak, you’re proving you’re stronger than you ever thought.
 [Read: How to get over a heartbreak – the guide to mend your heart]

 No one wants to go through a breakup and begin the process of dealing with heartbreak.
 No matter if the relationship lasted five weeks or five years, if you liked someone and became emotionally invested in them, it can be very difficult when that ends.

 Finding ways to get over it and move on are tricky, and there is no “one size fits all” solution that works for everyone.
 However, there are some tried and true methods that may just make you feel better.

 Just do what you can do to move forward to a life without them, as much as it hurts.
 [Read: How to move on and deal with a break up with a smile]